Mike Yastrzemski Player Props: Giants vs. Mets

 - Yastrzemski is hitting .257 with four doubles, four home runs and three walks.

-- Looking at the 19 games he has played this year, he's hit a long ball in four of them (21.1%), and in 5.2% of his trips to the plate.
+- He has hit a long ball in 21.1% of his games this year, and 5.2% of his trips to the dish.

-- Yastrzemski has picked up an RBI in 31.6% of his games this season, with more than one RBI in 21.1% of his games.
+- Yastrzemski has picked up an RBI in 31.6% of his games this year, with more than one RBI in 21.1% of his games.

-- In nine games this year (47.4%), he has scored, including multiple runs twice.
+- In nine games this season (47.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.